noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 ## integration

+- all AWS services automatically report some information to cloudwatch
+- there are 3rd party tools to help analyze this information
 - common goals across all integrations
   - operational issues: overutilization, application flaws, misconfiguration or security-related events
   - cost optimization: underutilization